 A large image spanning the whole floor area such as on the floor of a palaestra (exercise area) or in baths.

-The images to the left are drawn from mosaics in Roman tombs underneath the Vatican (St.Peter’s basilica)
+The images shown are drawn from mosaics in Roman tombs underneath the Vatican (St.Peter’s Basilica)

 Roman Mosaic themes